Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

   "mapping": "out_x.r = 1.0 - smoothstep(\n  0.2, 0.3, Math.abs(in_m.r - 0.5));\n\nout_x.g = 0.0;\nout_x.b = 0.0;\nout_x.a = 1.0;"
 }
 ```

+### Hair: Iridescence and Using the effect mask

+The effect mask for hair works exactly like the one for skin.

+Hair iridescence is only available at level 3 and works the same way as level 3 skin iridescence (the mask has to be explicit and the 2nd, 3rd and 4th values of the material parameter are ignored).

 ### Compatibility